 Spider veins occur on the legs but can also be found on the face.
 They vary in size and often look like a spider's web.

 When to see a doctor

 Weak or damaged valves can lead to varicose veins.
-Arteries carry blood from your heart to the rest of your tissues.
-Veins return blood from the rest of your body to your heart, so the blood can be recirculated.
+Arteries carry blood from your heart to the rest of your tissues, and veins return blood from the rest of your body to your heart, so the blood can be recirculated.
 To return blood to your heart, the veins in your legs must work against gravity.

 Muscle contractions in your lower legs act as pumps, and elastic vein walls help blood return to your heart.
 Tiny valves in your veins open as blood flows toward your heart then close to stop blood from flowing backward.
 If these valves are weak or damaged, blood can flow backward and pool in the vein, causing the veins to stretch or twist.

 The following can increase the risk of developing varicose veins:

 - Age.
 Aging causes wear and tear on the valves in the veins that help control blood flow.
 Eventually, that wear causes the valves to allow some blood to flow back into the veins, where it collects.